 For a full discussion, research Central Limit Theorem.
 When independent random variables are added, their sum tends toward a normal distribution.
 This is a mathematical proof, so without a good translator/study and time, it’s dense enough to cause confusion easily.

 Consider, though, if you had six data points.
 The theorem says that four of them will be relatively close together, one will tend to be smaller, and one will tend to be larger.
 The two outliers can be determined to be the extremes.
 Four data points close together (out of six) would mean that 66 percent of your data points (4/6 = 2/3) should be close to the calculated average.
 That’s a bit off from 68 percent, but you can see the logic.
 As you add more and more data, the reality matches the derived probabilities more closely.

 The beta, or 3-point weighted estimate, takes advantage of the concept that the normal distribution weights data to tend towards being closer to the average than out on the extremes—this is why you add 4 “most likelies” to each group of pessimistic and optimistic points.

 7. Why is Agile included in project lifecycles?
 Isn’t it separate?

-The 6th edition of the PMBOK Guide, due for release in mid-2017, further integrates Agile into all the knowledge areas.
+The 6th edition of the PMBOK Guide further integrates Agile into all the knowledge areas.
 To manage change effectively is to guarantee a much higher probability of success.
-To integrate this into standard project management best practices is to help you prepare for a real-life work environment—changing, often ambiguous, and complex.
+To integrate this into standard project management, best practices is to help you prepare for a real-life work environment—changing, often ambiguous, and complex.

-This is merely an initial discussion of topics that are of great interest to everyone preparing for the PMP certification exam.
+This is merely an initial discussion of topics that are of great interest to everyone preparing for the PMP® certification exam.
 Trainers often don’t have time to get into the details, and it’s the details that help you understand why this body of knowledge is structured the way it is.
 And finally, this is a discussion—a two-way interchange of information.
-Please share your thoughts below, and look for more updates.
-As always, you can reach me and the other trainers over at our community forum as well.
+Please share your thoughts below and look for more updates.
+As always, you can reach the other trainers and me over at our community forum as well.